LET'S ALL PLAY SUCCESS STORIES

 To say James’ camp experiences have been life changing hardly does the program justice.
 Through PEC cards, visuals, and some sign language, the staff has been able to draw more out of James than his regular school programs!
 He wakes up excited to go and actually signs “more” to us when we pick him up.
 He is surrounded by wonderful, supportive staff, and with one-on-one assistance, is able to participate in ALL the activities the campers engage in.

 I have watched his confidence and self-esteem grow each summer he attends, and there are no words to describe the joy it brings me to see my child thrive in this program.
-James would not be where he is today were it not for the training and support of Let’s ALL Play and the National Inclusion Project.
+James would not be where he is today were it not for the training and support of the National Inclusion Project.

 Pictures and names have been changed for privacy.